Mint-System/Odoo-Build/README.md

 #### Create and activate virtual env

-Create and activate the virutal env.
+Create and activate the virtual env.

 ```bash
 task venv-init
 ```